A first coherent structure in elasto-inertial turbulence: Visual identification of the different structures

 The third regime, labelled the intermittent arrowhead regime (IAR), undergoes extended periods of quasi-steadiness, and short periods of chaos.
 Figures~\ref{fig:1}(e,f) depict an instant of intense chaos, whereas periods of quasi-steadiness are similar to the fourth regime discussed below (Figs.~\ref{fig:1}g,h).
 The striking difference between CAR and IAR is the higher definition of the arrowhead structure and the presence of a bullet-shaped high pressure region, in the wake of the junction.
 High- and low-pressure regions near the wall follow the same correlation with the local undulations of $N_1$-sheets as observed in CR.

 The fourth regime, labelled the steady arrowhead regime (SAR), is the the main discovery of this article.
 The structure, shaped like an arrowhead, exhibits perfect symmetry across the centerline as depicted in Figs.~\ref{fig:1}(g,h).
 The pressure distribution (\figref{fig:1}b) shows a bullet-shaped high-pressure region located in the inside of the arrowhead, and shock-like feature perpendicular with the flow located at short distance downstream of the nose.
-Away from the shock, both upstream and in the wake of the arrowhead's junction, isobars are perpendicular with the flow, as one would expect for a laminar flow.
-The convection speed was measured from space-time correlations and found to be the bulk velocity.
+Away from the shock, both upstream and in the wake of the arrowhead's junction, isobars are perpendicular with the flow, as one would expect for a laminar flow. \YD{The convection speed was measured with two approaches.
+The first is traditional space-time correlations.
+The second uses an optimization method (standard steepest gradient) to minimize the cost function $\min_{U_C}\left\Vert N_1(x,y,n\Delta T_s)-N_1(x+U_c\Delta T_s,y,(n+1)\Delta T_s)\right\Vert_\infty$ where $\Delta T_s=1 h/U_b$ is the sampling frequency of full flow and polymer fields and $U_c$ is the solution of the optimization process, the convection speed. }

+\YD{The supplemental material (SI) shows 4 sample movies of the 4 cases displayed in Fig.~\ref{fig:1}.
+The movie corresponding to SAR shows the same flow twice.
+The upper image is $N_1(x,y,t)$ and the lower is $N_1(x+U_c(t-t_0),y,t)$, where $t_0$ is the time of the first frame.
+The authors recognize that the transitions between regimes merit careful attention as their study is likely to hold critical clues to mechanisms creating chaos in EIT flows.
+Such a study however deserves its own publication.}